kumakyoo42/oma-file-formats/OMA.md

       int position
       string value

-The slicetable is made up of a `smallint` which gives the number of entries of the slicetable, followed by these entries.
+The slicetable consists of a `smallint` that specifies the number of entries of the slicetable, followed by the entries themselves.

 Each slicetable entry contains the position of the slice (relative to the start of the block) and the value of this slice (for example if